 States That Require Access to a Pay Statement

 The following states require that an employer furnish', give' or provide' an employee access to an earnings statement that contains detailed pay information.
 They don't require that it be a written or paper wage statement so the statute leaves room for the interpretation that an electronic pay stub is acceptable.
 States that require access to a pay statement include:

 States That Require Access to a Printed Pay Statement

 The following states require that an employer provide an employee with access to a printed pay statement.
 Since employees can print an online or electronic statement, the interpretation of the law seems to be that it is reasonable to provide employees with access to an online pay statement as long as they have the ability to print it.
 States that require access to a printed earnings statement include:

 States That Allow Employees to Opt-Out of Receiving Electronic Pay Statements

 There are six states that allow employers to provide employees with electronic delivery of their pay statements.
 If your business wants to begin using a paperless payroll program with an online or electronic earnings statement, you must allow your employees to opt-out of receiving their statements electronically and go back to receiving a paper pay stub again.
 The states that give employees the option of returning to a paper wage statement include California, Delaware, Massachusetts, Oregon, Wisconsin and Wyoming.

 NOTE: As of the publish date for this article, the information related to state requirements for access to printed or electronic pay statements was correct.
 However states may periodically update their requirements.
-For the most current information on state requirements for earnings statements, visit the Paperlesspay.org website to access an interactive map showing the regulations and/or restrictions for each state.
+For the most current information visit the United States Department of Labor.